-In addition to her client work, Kathleen serves as co-chair of Loeb & Loeb’s Women’s Affinity Group, whose mission is to create a more inclusive culture, enrich the work environment, and identify solutions and strategies that help the firm recruit, develop, advance and retain talented female attorneys.
+In addition to her client work, Kathleen serves as co-chair of Loeb & Loeb’s Women’s Affinity Group, whose mission is to create a more inclusive culture, enrich the work environment, and identify solutions and strategies that help the firm recruit, develop, advance and retain talented female lawyers.
 She also serves as a member of the Global Advisory Board of Women in Law Empowerment Forum, an organization focused on providing networking and professional development opportunities to women working in law firms and corporate law departments.
 She is also active with the parents’ association at her children’s school, serving in both leadership and nonleadership roles.

 - University of New Hampshire School of Law (formerly Franklin Pierce Law Center), J.D.